mrocklin/thesis/search.md

 We reinforce the problem description above with an image of an example tree.

-TODO: draw a picture, both graphical and intellectual
+\begin{wrapfigure}[10]{r}{.5\textwidth}
+\centering
+\includegraphics[width=.5\textwidth]{images/search}
+\end{wrapfigure}

 This tree has a single root at the top.
 Each of its children represent incremental improvements on that computation.
 Each child also owns a subtree of its own.
-The leaves of this tree are marked as either valid (green) or invalid (red).
-Each node is assigned a score.
-Our goal is to find a valid leaf with a low score/cost efficiently.
+The leaves of this tree are marked as either valid (blue) or invalid (red).
+Each node is assigned a cost.
+Our goal is to find a valid leaf with a low cost efficiently.
 In general this tree may be sufficiently large to prohibit exhaustive search.
 How can we efficiently search this tree for a valid leaf with low cost?

 ### Strategies